Lightning-AI/pytorch-lightning/examples/fabric/build_your_own_trainer/README.md

 ## Build Your Own Trainer (BYOT)

-This example demonstrates, how easy it is, to build a fully customizable trainer working with a `LightningModule`.
+This example demonstrates how easy it is to build a fully customizable trainer for your `LightningModule` using `Fabric`.
 It is built upon `lightning.fabric` for hardware and training orchestration and consists of two files:

 - trainer.py contains the actual `FabricTrainer` implementation